Ashu234/oauthlogin/README.md

    1.1 Open the project.
 Select pom.xml file and hit open.

-   1.2 Find OauthloginApplication.java and run the file as java main class.
+   1.2 Find com/oauth/login/OauthloginApplication.java and run the file as java main class.

-2. From Terminal.
+2. Or From Terminal.

    2.1 You need maven installed on your system.
 To check open terminal and type "mvn -version".
 If recognized then you are good else install maven.